OpeOginni/your-flow-token/README.md

 3. Install the dependencies by running the command `npm install`.
 4. Start the development server with `npm run dev`.

+## How To Create a Fungible Token on the Flow Blockchain

+1. Open your web browser and navigate to the URL where the project is running.
+2. Choose which network you would like to deploy your token on.
+(Either Mainnet or Testnet).
+3. Connect your wallet by clicking the Login button and following the authentication process.
+4. Choose whoch type of Token you would like to create.
+(NFT creation is not available yet)
+5. Provide the necessary details for token creation, such as name, and decide if you would like an Initial Mint.
+6. Click the "Create Token" button to initiate the token creation process.
+7. Wait for the transaction to be confirmed on the Flow Blockchain.
+8. Once the token is successfully created, you will receive a confirmation message.

 ## Technologies Used

 This project leverages the following technologies and languages: